dron-dronych/CodePerfect/README.md

 int stops [n_stops + 2]; // add origin & destination points to stops
 ```

+As the project goes, so does your knowledge that might be already spread across different modules.
+This includes comments whose amount grows as well introducing more **space and time** for maintenance.
+Unnecessary comments in one place (especially with modules duplicated across the project) will have to be undoubtedly taken care of with new requirements or bug fixes.

 ## Architectural Patterns
 One interesting read on objections to the service layer from the Service-Oriented Architecture in Django applications: [Against Services in Django](https://www.b-list.org/weblog/2020/mar/16/no-service/)